IBMDecisionOptimization/do-ws-js/README.md

 ./config/default/config.json
 ```

-Usgin configuration files, you can manage several configuration in the same instance of the service.
+Usgin configuration files, you can manage several configurations in the same instance of the service.

 ## Scenario Management (scenario)